-In general, the recreational sector primarily targets flathead (blue-spotted and sand), gummy shark, King George whiting and snapper in Corner Inlet, with flathead and whiting understood to make-up a significant component of the catch.
-For land-based fishers (e.g. those fishing off jetties), calamari can also be a popular species targeted.
+In general, the recreational sector primarily targets flathead (blue-spotted and sand), gummy shark, King George whiting, calamari and snapper in Corner Inlet, with flathead and whiting understood to make-up a significant component of the catch.
+Not all fishing activity is boat-based, with land-based fishers (e.g. those fishing off jetties) catching many of these species and various others.
 Hand-spearing is also permitted on the Nooramunga (east) side of the fishery and can be popular for targeting flounder (mainly at night with the aid of a light).